 Medela Pump-In-Style Advanced

 Suction: This pump seems to have better suction power at a lower level.
-Depending on your needs and comfort level, this gets the job done at a much lower level than the Freestyle and can be cranked up quite a bit.
-Pumps go faster and are a little more comfortable.
+Depending on your needs and comfort level, this gets the job done at a lower pumping level than the Freestyle.
+Pumping sessions go faster and are a little more comfortable.

 Sturdier: The PISA is a little tank.
 It is square and solid and it makes me feel safe.
 Is that weird?